Nicky Smith (rugby union): Club career

 He spent 12 seasons playing for his home town team, the Ospreys in the multi-national URC.
 He has also represented Aberavon RFC and Swansea RFC in the Welsh Premiership.

 On 20 March 2024, Smith's signing was announced by Leicester Tigers.
 He made his debut on 21 September in a 17–14 win against Exeter Chiefs at Sandy Park.

 He was picked in the Premiership team of the season for the 24-25 season.

+In December 2025, it was announced that Smith would join Sale Sharks ahead of the 2026-27 season, signing a three-year deal.

 International career

 Smith appeared for the Wales Under-20 team on 15 occasions, having made his debut against Ireland U20 during the 2013 Six Nations Under 20s Championship.
 He went on to play every match of the 2013 Championship, before being selected for the 2013 IRB Junior World Championship in France.
 Smith only played once during the U20s World Championship.
 Smith played in every match of the 2014 Six Nations Under 20s Championship and the 2014 IRB Junior World Championship in New Zealand.

 In October 2014 he was named the Wales senior squad for the 2014 Autumn International series against Australia, Fiji, New Zealand and South Africa.
 Smith made his senior international debut for Wales on 15 November 2014 versus Fiji.
 He was chosen to start in Wales' Six Nations opener against Italy in Rome on 5 February 2017.
 He was a replacement for the four other fixtures in that championship.

 He played in all five wins on the 2017 and 2018 summer tours and played in 12 of the 14 match unbeaten series between 2018-19, including four outings, and one start, in the 2019 Grand Slam campaign.

+Smith was named in the squad for the 2026 Six Nations by Steve Tandy.